cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 1. To communicate with the SPIRE server using its admin domain socket, which could be mounted into the host file system as we do with the Agent admin socket.
 However, this means that _one_ Pod out of the Operator deployment would need to be running on the _same node_ as the SPIRE Server's StatefulSet Pod.
 This will need Pod Affinity, and some way for the Operator to check if the domain socket is available.
 This process would also need to run independently of the usual Kubernetes Leadership, unfortunately.
 2. As part of the installation, we configure a special SPIFFE ID that we will grant to the Cilium Operator and give it admin-level access to the SPIRE server.
 This will allow the Operator to manage SPIRE entries across the network safely (as it will use SPIFFE identities and SPIRE attestation to ensure that only the Operator gets to do it.)

+For this design, we've chosen to use option 2 - the Operator's SPIFFE ID is granted privileges to create and delete SPIRE entries in the SPIRE server across the network.
+SPIRE's attestation process makes impersonating the Cilium Operator very difficult (see the official SPIRE docs for more reasons why this is.)
 ##### Between Cilium Agent instance peers
 Mutual authentication connections are established between the node IPs themselves.
 However, the peers that require authentication will not be these nodes.